RenatoBrunetti/RenatoBrunetti/README.md

 Hello world! 🌎<br>

-My name is **Renato Brunetti** and I'm a Brazilian 🇧🇷 seasoned **Software Engineer** with 12+ years of experience and completely passionate about technology and how things happen.
+My name is **Renato Brunetti** and I'm a Brazilian 🇧🇷 seasoned **Software Engineer** with 12+ years of experience and completely passionate about technology, people and how things happen.

 I'm currently working remotely at **[Méliuz](https://meliuz.com.br/)** as a full-time **Senior Software Engineer Specialist I**.